-The Company is responsible for the ongoing management of all claims incurred on or before 31 December 2017.
-To reflect this expense an allowance is included in the central estimate of the gross claims liabilities.
+The Company is responsible for the ongoing management of all claims incurred on or before 31 December 2019.
+To reflect this expense an allowance has been added to the central estimate of the gross claims liabilities.
 This claims handling expense allowance has been calculated using projected claims handling expenses discounted back to present value at the same discount rate as the gross claims liabilities.